fiskaltrust/rollout-doc/middleware/step-by-step/1-a-tse-per-cash-register/README.md

 ![main_queue](../images/main-queue.png)

-Once you have entered all information, scroll down, click `Save` and you'll be redirected to a screen where you configure additional technical details.
+Once you have entered all information, scroll down, click `Save` and you'll be redirected to where you configure additional technical details.
 The most important part here is the URL under which the queue should accept IPOS requests from your cash register.
 This URL includes three elements

-1. the communication protocol.
+1. the **communication protocol**.
 You can choose between gRPC, REST, SOAP, and net.pipe
-2. the hostname (`localhost` if the queue runs on the same machine as your cash register)
+2. the **hostname** (`localhost` if the queue runs on the same machine as your cash register)
-3. the URL path specific to this queue and where the cash register will send requests to
+3. the **URL path** specific to this queue and where the cash register will send requests to

 Click one of the available protocol types to automatically generate an appropriate URL.
 You can leave the default values for the URL, unless your setup requires specific settings.